The effect of recoils on soft-drop-groomed observables in $\gamma$-tagged jets in a multistage approach: Results

 In the case of inclusive jets, across all presented $p^{\mathrm{jet}}_{T}$ ranges, the modification patterns are dominated by the selection bias effect, exhibiting a monotonically decreasing trend with increasing $r_{g}$.
 This monotonic modification pattern in inclusive jets is consistent with those presented in our previous study~\cite{JETSCAPE:2023hqn}, where our results show good agreement with experimental data from ALICE~\cite{ALargeIonColliderExperiment:2021mqf} and ATLAS~\cite{ATLAS:2022vii} simultaneously.
 Although the overall monotonic decreasing behavior remains, increasing the jet $p^{\mathrm{jet}}_{T}$ leads to a less steep slope at small $r_{g}$.
 This is attributed to the increase in the quark jet fraction, as seen in the narrowing of the $r_{g}$ distribution in $p$-$p$ collisions in Fig.~\ref{fig:inclusive_gamma_tagged_rg_vacuum}

 Figure~\ref{fig:gamma_tagged_rg_xdep} shows our prediction for the medium modification of the $r_{g}$ distribution for $\gamma$-tagged jets in central Pb-Pb collisions at $\sqrt{s_{NN}}=5.02$~TeV for different $x_{J\gamma}$ cuts.
 Unlike the $z_{g}$ distribution, the $r_{g}$ distribution exhibits a strong $x_{J\gamma}$ dependence.
-For the case with large $x_{J\gamma}$ cuts, the selection bias effect due to the $r_{g}$-dependence of energy loss appears prominently, resulting in a strong suppression at large $r_{g}$ values.
+For the case with large $x_{J\gamma}$ cuts, the selection bias effect due to the $r_{g}$ dependence of energy loss appears prominently, resulting in a strong suppression at large $r_{g}$ values.
 Here, it should be noted that the effect of the strong $p^{\mathrm{jet}}_{T}$ dependence on the $r_{g}$ distribution of jets in vacuum is diminished, since, by setting an uppercut on $p^{\gamma}_{T}$, the feeddown from jets originating from parent partons with larger initial $p_{T}$ is suppressed.

-The selection bias effect is counterbalanced by the strong broadening effects on hard splittings, attributable to the large fraction of quark jets, in the small-to-mid $r_{g}$ range.
+The selection bias effect is counterbalanced by the strong broadening effects, attributable to the large fraction of quark jets, in the small-to-mid $r_{g}$ range.
 When the value of the lower $x_{J\gamma}$ cut is reduced to weaken the selection bias effect, the large $r_{g}$ suppression diminishes, and concurrently, even a bump structure due to broadening emerges at mid $r_{g}$ ($\lessapprox 0.1$).
-This manifestation of the broadening effect in the $r_{g}$ distribution represents a distinct characteristic of $\gamma$-tagged jets, contracting with the behavior of inclusive jets, where only a monotonous pattern entirely dominated by selection bias can be seen.
+This manifestation of the broadening effect in the $r_{g}$ distribution represents a distinct characteristic of $\gamma$-tagged jets, in contrast with the behavior of inclusive jets, where only a monotonic pattern entirely dominated by selection bias can be seen.
 Particularly, by varying the $x_{J\gamma}$ cut, one can control the selection bias effect and study the broadening effect more quantitatively.
-Therefore, $\gamma$-tagged jets provide a modification pattern in the $r_{g}$ distribution that is more suitable for investigating structural modifications on the hard partonic splittings.
+Therefore, $\gamma$-tagged jets provide a modification pattern in the $r_{g}$ distribution that is more suitable for investigating the structural modifications on the soft-drop-reconstructed hard branchings.